A Guide to Building Your Self-Pour Restaurant/Bar Brand 101

 Besides just being different from other bars and restaurants around your town, you are also going to give your patrons the freedom to taste more drinks and cut their wait time while your beverage sales skyrocket!

-First and foremost, in a highly competitive industry such as the hospitality field, it is crucial to go back to basics and understand two key components of any business before you do anything else.
+First and foremost, in a highly competitive industry such as the hospitality field, it is crucial to go back to basics and understand two key components of any business before you do anything else: your customers and your competition.

 Understand Your Customer

-You need to know who you want to attract to your business and do so in their speaking styles and on their terms.
-This means you’ll need to study your crowd in detail.
-You should have your target market in mind the entire time throughout the process of building up your self-pour taproom or restaurant.
-It is important to know what your target market likes and what they care about because it will not only help you attract them to your establishment in the first place, but it will also help you with bringing them back!
+You need to hone in on your target market.
+You will need to study your crowd in detail.
+You should have your target market in mind while building up your self-pour taproom or restaurant.
+It is important to know what your target market likes and what they care about.
+It will not only help you attract them to your establishment in the first place, but it will also help you with bringing them back!

-TIP: If you have already established a successful restaurant or bar, find out what it is that brings your regulars back and try to emphasize this even further with other customers or improve this point so it is even more obvious to others.
+TIP: If you have already established a successful restaurant or bar, find out what brings your regulars back, and emphasize this even further with other customers.

 Understand Your Competition

 It’s no secret that the restaurant industry is a very crowded and competitive space.
 You can’t underestimate other players on the market – you must know what they are doing.

-If you are about to start your new adventure of becoming a restaurant or a bar owner, make sure to do thorough research and visit many other establishments, ideally taking notes of what to do and what not to do in order to better serve your market.
+If you are about to start your new adventure of becoming a restaurant or a bar owner, make sure to do thorough research and visit many other establishments.
+Ideally, take notes of your findings.
+What do you want to implement, what would you change, and what would you scratch altogether?
+This information will help you better serve your target market.